tensorlayer/TensorLayer/docs/user/tutorial.rst

 Preface
 -------

-The first thing you might notice is that besides TLayer, we also import numpy and tensorflow:
+The first thing you might notice is that besides TuneLayer, we also import numpy and tensorflow:

 .. code-block:: python

   import tensorflow as tf
-  import tlayer as tl
+  import tunelayer as tl
-  from tlayer.layers import set_keep
+  from tunelayer.layers import set_keep
   import numpy as np
   import time

-As we know, TLayer is built on top of TensorFlow, it is meant as a supplement helping with some tasks, not as a replacement.
-You will always mix TLayer with some vanilla TensorFlow code.
+As we know, TuneLayer is built on top of TensorFlow, it is meant as a supplement helping with some tasks, not as a replacement.
+You will always mix TuneLayer with some vanilla TensorFlow code.
 The ``set_keep`` is used to access the placeholder of keeping probabilities when using Denoising Autoencoder.